 7. Central heating a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
 Yes / No / Partial If you have answered yes / partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-Gas-fired If you have answered yes, please answer the three questions below: b.
+Gas If you have answered yes, please answer the three questions below: b.
 When was your central heating system or partial central heating system installed?
-2010 c.
+1990s c.
 Do you have a maintenance contract for the central heating system?
 Yos / No If you have answered yes, please give details of the company with which you have a maintenance contract: d.
 When was your maintenance agreement last renewed?
 (Please provide the month and year).
 8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
 Yes / No 9.
 Issues that may have affected your property a.
 Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
 Yes / No If you have answered yes, is the damage the subject of any outstanding insurance claim?
 Yes / No b.
 Are you aware of the existence of asbestos in your property?
-Yos / No If you have answered yes, please give details:
+Yes / No If you have answered yes, please give details:

-Please tick which services are supplier: connected to y our property and give details of the
+1. Please tick which services are supplier: lease tick which services are connected to your property and give details upplier:

 Services Connected Supplier

-Gas / liquid petroleum gas ✓ Scottish Gas
+Gas / liquid petroleum gas

-Water mains / private water supply ✓ Scottish Water
+Water mains / private water supply √ Scottish Water

-Electricity ✓ Scottish Gas
+Electricity ✓ EDF

-Mains drainage ✓ Scottish water
+Mains drainage ✓ Don't know

-Telephone
+Telephone ✓ ВТ

 Cable TV / satellite

-Broadband ✓ Three
+Broadband ✓ Don't Know

-٠. Is there a septic tank system at yo If you have answered yes, please a uestions below: Yos / No
+).
+Is there a septic tank system at yo Yes / No

-• (i) Do you have appropriate conse nts for the disch arge from your septic tank?
-Yes / No / Don't know
+÷. (i) Do you have appropriate conse Yes / No / Den't knew

-l . (ii) Do you have a maintenance co If you have answered yes, please have a maintenance contract: ¥es / No
+l. (ii) Do you have a maintenance co If you have answered yes, please have a maintenance contract: Yes / No